 The Elasmo Project is a non-profit initiative based in the United Arab Emirates (UAE).
 Its mission is to advance research, education, and conservation of elasmobranchs (sharks and rays) around the world.

 The material contained on this website is shared as a public service and to further the scientific goals of the Elasmo Project.
 All text and images are the exclusive property of the Elasmo Project.
 Information on this website may be used for private study, but may not otherwise be published, duplicated, or modified in any way without the prior written permission of Rima W. Jabado.

 The situation is similar in many understudied regions of the world.
 We need basic but fundamental information on the status of various shark and ray stocks.
-This is why the Elasmo Project is either coordinating or collaborating with various organizations globally to gather information on sharks and rays in locations such as the UAE, Iran, Angola, Cape Verde, India, Sri Lanka, Senegal, and Mauritania.
+This is why the Elasmo Project is either coordinating or collaborating with various organizations globally to gather information on sharks and rays in locations such as the UAE, Iran, Angola, Cabo Verde, India, Sri Lanka, Senegal, and Mauritania.
 Through these collaborations and working on the ground with key stakeholders, we are informing policy at national, regional and international levels, supporting legislative updates, and putting shark and ray conservation on the political agenda.

 You can download our project brochure (2014) and some posters below: